verify-media/verify-client/CONTRIBUTION.md

 Github actions are used for continuous integration and testing.

-- ci
+- CI

-  - run on `push` to all branches
+  - Run on `push` to all branches
-  - run on `pull request` to `main` and `develop` branches
+  - Run on `pull request` to `main` and `develop` branches
-  - run tests on node versions 18
+  - Run tests on node versions 18
-  - lint source
+  - Lint source
-  - build source
+  - Build source
-  - run tests
+  - Run tests
-  - add banner
+  - Add banner

-- release
+- Release
-  - run on `push` to `main` branch
+  - Run on `push` to `main` branch
-  - run tests on node versions 18
+  - Run tests on node versions 18
-  - lint source
+  - Lint source
-  - build source
+  - Build source
-  - run tests
+  - Run tests
-  - add banner
+  - Add banner
   - ~~generate code coverage~~
-  - consume changesets
+  - Consume changesets
-    - bump package versions
+    - Bump package versions
-    - generate changelog
+    - Generate changelog
-    - publish to npm
+    - Publish to npm
   - ~~generate API docs (from source code, only if the package is published)~~
   - ~~make a commit with new API docs~~